 FACTOR INFLUENCING DOSE OF A DRUG IN ANIMALS.

 - Bodyweight and size

 - Time of administration

 - Environmental condition

 - Purpose of medication

-IF you are new on site visit our question bank with model aswer article section …
+If you are new on-site visit our question bank with the model answer article section …